aws/aws-lc/crypto/fipsmodule/FIPS.md

 One source of such data are `rel.ro` sections, which contain data that includes function pointers.
 Since these function pointers are absolute, they are written by the dynamic linker at run-time and so we must eliminate them.
 The pattern that causes them is when we have a static `EVP_MD` or `EVP_CIPHER` object thus, inside the module, this pattern is changed to instead reserve space in the BSS for the object, and to add a `CRYPTO_once_t` to protect its initialisation.

 Once the partially-linked result is linked again, with other parts of libcrypto, to produce `libcrypto.so`, the contents of the module are fixed, as required.
 The module code uses the linker-added symbols to find the its code and data at run-time and hashes them upon initialisation.
 The result is compared against a value stored inside `libcrypto.so`, but outside of the module.
 That value will, initially, be incorrect, but `inject-hash.go` can inject the correct value.

+### Windows Shared build

+The Shared Windows FIPS integrity test differs in two key ways:
+1. How the start and end of the module are marked
+2. How the correct integrity hash is calculated

+Microsoft Visual C compiler (MSVC) does not support linker scripts which add symbols to mark the start and end of the text and rodata sections on Linux.
+Instead, fips_shared_library_marker.c is compiled twice to generate two object files that contain start/end functions and variables.
+MSVC `pragma` segment definitions are used to place the markers in specific sections (e.g. `.fipstx$a`).
+This particular name format uses Portable Executable Grouped Sections to control what section the code is placed in and the order within the section.
+With the start and end markers placed at `$a` and `$z` respectively, BCM puts everything in the `$b` section.
+When the final crypto.dll is built all the code is in the `.fipstx` section, all data and constants is in `.fipsda`, and everything is in the correct order.

+The process to generate the expected integrity fingerprint is also different from Linux:
+1. Build the required object files once: `bcm.obj` from `bcm.c` and the start/end object files
+   1. `bcm.obj` places the power-on self tests in the `.CRT$XCU` section which is run automatically by the Windows Common Runtime library (CRT) startup code
+2. Use MSVC's `lib.exe` to combine the start/end object files with `bcm.obj` to create the static library `bcm.lib`.
+   1. MSVC does not support combining multiple object files into another object file like the Apple build.
+3. Build `fipsmodule` which contains the placeholder integrity hash
+4. Build `precrypto.dll` with `bcm.obj` and `fipsmodule`
+5. Build the small application `fips_empty_main.exe` and link it with `precrypto.dll`
+6. `capture-hash.go` runs `fips_empty_main.exe`
+   1. The CRT runs all functions in the `.CRT$XC*` sections in order starting with `.CRT$XCA`
+   2. The BCM power-on tests are in `.CRT$XCU` and are run after all other Windows initialization is complete
+   3. BCM calculates the correct integrity value which will not match the placeholder value.
+Before aborting the process the correct value is printed
+   4. `capture-hash.go` reads the correct integrity value and writes it to `generated_fips_shared_support.c`
+7. `generated_fipsmodule` is built with `generated_fips_shared_support.c`
+8. `crypto.dll` is built with the same original `bcm.lib` and `generated_fipsmodule`

 ### Static build